Winner: Huawei Watch GT 2e

 There are some omissions in both watches.
 The TicWatch S2 and the Huawei Watch GT 2e both lack a speaker.
 This means that neither of these watches supports phone calls.
 This also means that the TicWatch S2 does not have a speaker for the Google Voice Assistant.
 The Huawei Watch GT 2e does not have a microphone meaning it has no support for voice assistants (and there currently isn’t one for Huawei’s devices anyway).

 Also, both watches lack NFC for cashless transactions.
-Huawei does not offer this in any of its watches, while TicWatch offers Google pay for its higher-end watches.
+Huawei does not offer this in any of its watches, while TicWatch smartwatches have Google Pay on its higher-end watches including the S2.

 Overall, the TicWatch S2 is the clear winner when it comes to features.
 However, the Huawei Watch GT 2e is no slouch since it manages to pack as many features as possible.